-This year's capital plan also demonstrates the Town's strong commitment to public safety.
-It includes a request for a public safety communication equipment upgrade to replace aging and obsolete communications infrastructure to provide strong and reliable communication for our Fire, Police and Public Works departments throughout Town.
-All of the items proposed on this plan have been carefully vetted and determined to be a priority.
+This year's plan also demonstrates the Town's continued commitment to public safety.
+In FY22, Town meeting approved funding for Phase 1 of a public safety communications equipment upgrade to replace aging and obsolete communications infrastructure in Town in order to provide strong and reliable communications for Police, Fire and Public Works.
+This year's request for Phase 2 of this project aimed at replacing the actual communications equipment.
+Police and Fire are also jointly requesting funds for records management and dispatch software to allow both departments to maximize efficiency and provide better services to the community.